authzed/zed/docs/zed.md

 ### Options

 ```
-      --prefix-filter string   Include only relationships with a given prefix
+      --prefix-filter string                 include only schema definitions and relationships with a given prefix
+      --prefix-replacements stringToString   potentially modify the schema to replace desired prefixes (default [])
 ```

 ### Options Inherited From Parent Flags